Europe South ATLAS of Plucked Instruments

 qiftelia

-The qiftelia is carved (like the old Turkish saz) from one piece of wood, with a pine soundboard.
+The body of the qiftelia is carved (like the old Turkish saz) from one piece of wood, with a pine soundboard.
 The long thin neck is separate and joined to the body with a V-join.
-It has (brass) inlayed frets, in a special diatonic scale with 7 frets in an octave.
-The straight peghead is part of the neck and ends in a narrow end.
-The T-shaped friction pegs are both on the front, but slanting to different sides.

 The 2 metal strings run over a small metal bridge (screwed to the soundboard) to a small metal stringholder at the edge of the body.